 Our mission is to ensure all families, children and educators within our community are supported, accepted, and valued.
 We support and develop our community’s understanding and appreciation of our diverse cultures through respected and culturally relevant resources and through family and community involvement.

 Starfish is a learning community where social justice, equity and inclusion are highly valued.
 We will endeavour to advocate for a fairer and just society by exploring children’s views on race, gender, culture, religion, family composition, sexual orientation, immigration and other issues.

 They use their pedagogical practices in an authentic and meaningful way to embrace and embed the Early Years Learning Framework as well as inspirations from the Reggio Emilia approach to Early Childhood Education.

-They will engage in reflective practice and self-evaluation to achieve ongoing improvement for their learning community.
+Our Educators are valued and respected as individuals andcan work in an inclusive environment, free from discrimination.They will engage in reflective practice and self-evaluation to achieve ongoing improvement for their learning community.

-Our educators work as a cohesive team, collaborating and communicating with their colleagues, children and families to achieve professional goals.
+Starfish educators work as a cohesive team, collaborating and communicating with their colleagues, children and families to achieve professional goals.
 We participate in team-building practices and believe in the importance of professional learning to broaden and update our pedagogy.